 If you want to make improvements to your home or buy a new car, a personal loan can give you a helping hand.
 But before you apply for a loan, there are some things you need to consider.

-1. Is a loan the right option?
+1. Is a personal loan the right option?

-2. What are the repayments?
+2. What will the repayments be?

 3. Is the loan secured or unsecured?

 A secured loan is one where you provide an asset (such as a car or property) as security for a reduced interest rate.
 Keep in mind that the asset is at risk if you can’t pay the loan back.
 With an unsecured loan, you don’t provide security, but the amount you can borrow is typically smaller.
 HSBC offers both secured loans – in the form of mortgages - and unsecured loans.

 This affects the amount of interest you’ll pay, and ultimately the overall cost of the loan.
 The longer the loan term is the less your regular repayments will be, but you will likely end up paying more interest over the course of the loan.
 Again you can use our calculator to look at how changing the loan term may change the overall amount of interest you pay.

 5. What exactly are the fees and charges?